EXJUSTICE/captum/README.md

 jupyter nbextension enable captum.insights.widget --py --sys-prefix
 ```

-To build the widget from a checkout in a conda environment run
+To build the widget from a checkout in a conda environment run the following

 ```
 conda install -c conda-forge yarn